Protect Your Home From Severe Winds

 If Caught Outside During Storm

-The advice during an Orange Wind Warning is to stay indoors.
+The advice during a Red or Orange Wind Warning is to stay indoors.
 If you find yourself outside during a storm, it is important to keep safe and watch out for flying debris such as tree branches which may break off.
 Look for a safe place to take cover and use handrails where available.
 Stay away from elevated and coasal areas.

 What To Do When The Storm Hits